Skip to main content

 FAQ

-How do I politely chase an unpaid invoice without being annoying?
+how do I politely chase an unpaid invoice without damaging the relationship

-When should I send an invoice payment reminder?
+when should I send each invoice payment reminder

-Send a friendly reminder on or just before the due date, a polite follow-up at 7 days overdue, a firm second notice at 14 days, and a formal final notice at 30 days.
-Waiting longer than 30 days significantly reduces your recovery rate, so treat each milestone as a trigger rather than a suggestion.
+Send a friendly reminder on or just before the due date, a polite follow-up at 7 days overdue, a firm second notice at 14 days, and a final notice at 30 days.
+Waiting past 30 days significantly drops your recovery rate, so treat each milestone as an automatic trigger.

-How many reminders should I send before taking further action?
+how many payment reminders should I send before escalating to collections

-Three to four reminders is the standard sequence before escalating.
-Sending more than four without changing approach rarely improves outcomes and can actually give a bad-faith client grounds to claim harassment.
-After four unanswered reminders, escalate to a formal demand letter or a collections agency.
+Three to four reminders is the standard sequence.
+Sending more without changing approach rarely improves outcomes and can give a bad-faith client grounds to claim harassment.
+After four unanswered messages, move to a formal demand letter or hand the account to a collections agency.